mauroservienti/milestone.github.io/_posts/no-orchstration.md

 ## Can we get rid of the orchestrator?

 Business processes are not an orchestra; they don't need a director.
 Business processes are much more like choreography; they need choreographers.
 Once the organization defines a process, there isn't a need for constant directions.
 Instead, the process runs, and the organization monitors it instead of meticulously managing it.
 It's much like a ballet; there is a training phase in which the choreographer instructs the dancers.
-Then, when the choreography is performed, their role is to monitor and apply tweaks and changes to fix any issue.
-That is in contrast with an orchestra that requires a director to keep the players in sync.
+Then, when the choreography is performed, their role is to monitor and apply tweaks and changes to fix any issues.
+That is in contrast with an orchestra that requires a director to keep the various players in sync.

 We don't necessarily need a booking service to orchestrate the booking process.
 Everything starts at checkout.
 Once users proceed to check out, the reservation service can confirm the ticket selection.
 Confirmed tickets are the only requirement for payments to initiate the payment chat with the payment gateway.
 A successful payment closes the loop and allows the shipping part of the process to start.
 And so on with all the other involved services.